- Sociology Major

 Can I count Inter Social Science (INTERSS) credit or credit from another department (i.e. HIST) as a Sociology course?

-If you would like to petition the department to include a course toward your Sociology major or JSC/SHM requirements, you must submit the following to email@example.com:
+If you would like to petition to include an outside course toward your Sociology major or LJSC/SHM requirements, you must submit the following to firstname.lastname@example.org: